FelipeIzolan/pico-env/README.md

 ### make:

 - debug:
-    compile and load the cartridge.
+    compile and run the cartridge.

 - compile:
     compile the cartridge.

-- run:
+- load:
     load the cartridge.